null

 • Overview

 The world depends on a tangle of underwater tubes on the ocean floor.
-Every day undersea cables transmit ninety-nine percent of the world’s data, while intercontinental pipelines convey two-thirds of the world’s oil and gas.
-These do their jobs so reliably that few would guess that “the cloud” is actually underwater, or that the stability of the global economy relies on pipelines on the seafloor.
-But as award-winning security expert Elisabeth Braw reveals, an invisible battle over those cables and pipelines is already ramping up.
+Every day undersea cables transmit 99 percent of the world’s data, while intercontinental pipelines convey two-thirds of the world’s oil and gas.
+They do their jobs so reliably that few would guess that “the cloud” is actually underwater, or that global economic stability relies on pipelines on the seafloor.
+But as award-winning security expert Elisabeth Braw reveals, an invisible battle over those cables and pipelines is ramping up.

-Undersea War tells the history of the underwater infrastructure that supports everyday life.
-After decades of apparent harmony, in 2022 two pipelines in the Baltic Sea mysteriously exploded.
-Within months, the cutting of Taiwan’s Matsu Islands’ data links to the world and the subsequent destruction of additional Baltic pipelines and cables signaled that peace in the ocean depths was over.
+Undersea War tells the story of the underwater infrastructure that supports everyday life.
+In 2022, after decades of undersea harmony, two pipelines in the Baltic Sea exploded mysteriously.
+Within months, the cutting of the data links between Taiwan’s Matsu Islands’ data links and the world along with the subsequent destruction of additional Baltic pipelines and cables signaled that peace in the ocean depths was over.
 Superpowers are now racing to protect themselves as the seabed itself becomes a battlefield.